-Most fanciers believe that the original stock of the Landseer were transported from Europe to
+Most fanciers believe that the original stock of the Landseer dogs were transported from Europe to

 Newfoundland aboard fishing boats.
 Once there they became working dogs on the shores using their great strength

-to help pull in the fishermen's nets or haul needed supplies.
+to help pull in the fisherman's nets or haul needed supplies.

 The Landseer Newfoundland is frequently described as being a happy dog of excellent temperament.